iCliniq Logo

 2. Practicing Yoga - Yoga has become a popular method to relieve stress in all age groups.
 Yoga can help lower blood pressure, heart rate, and stress.

 3. Cuddling - Cuddling can help in releasing oxytocin and lower cortisol.
-Cuddling is proven beneficial in reducing stress.
+Cuddling has proven beneficial in reducing stress.

 5. Spending Time in Nature - Try to spend more time in forests and parks.
-Engage yourself in camping or trekking.
+Engage the individual in camping or trekking.
 Spending more time in nature keeps us refreshed and eventually reduces stress.

-7. Practicing Breathing Exercises - Meditation and breathing exercises help to calm your body.
+7. Practicing Breathing Exercises - Meditation and breathing exercises help to calm the body.
 Practicing this daily can be beneficial.

 9. Avoid Negative People - Try avoiding negative people and thoughts.